How To File A Sex Assault Lawsuit In Arizona

 - An attorney can help you obtain a settlement for the harm you suffered

 Experiencing sexual assault in Arizona can leave you with physical and psychological injuries.
-To be able to hold perpetrators accountable for the harm they cause, you may be entitled to file a lawsuit against them, seeking justice and compensation.
+To be able to hold perpetrators accountable for the harm they cause, you may be entitled to file a civil lawsuit against them, seeking justice and compensation.

 With help from an Arizona personal injury lawyer, you can focus on healing while your team fights for the compensation you deserve.
 Learn more about what a tort dealing with sexual assault requires.